-However, if you are planning your trip during the month of December, you will find that the Capitol is adorned with holiday decor, while carolers and musicians fill the rotunda with the sounds of Christmas.
+However, if you are planning your trip during December, you will find that the Capitol is adorned with holiday decor, while carolers and musicians fill the building with the sounds of Christmas.
 Also, if you’re downtown in the evening, the outdoor Christmas tree is lit with hundreds of lights and bright ornaments.

 The California State Capitol Museum and Park are located in downtown Sacramento on 10th Street between L and N Streets.
 For information, call (916) 324-0333.

 After your visit to the Capitol building, check out nearby Old Town Sacramento.